ResursBank/ResursBank.github.io/docs/merchant-api-2-0/Handling_MerchantAPI_Callbacks.md

 ## Summary

-> The most secure and reliable way to handle Merchant API callbacks is to treat the callback as a notification that a payment has changed and then retrieve the latest payment information directly from Merchant API before performing any business
+> The most secure and reliable way to handle Merchant API callbacks is to treat the callback as a notification that a payment has changed and then retrieve the latest payment information directly from Merchant API before performing any business logic.